 - Speed: We can assess opinions on political matters within approximately three hours from customer request to result presentation.
 This also allows us to assess public opinion to crises relating to core democratic institutions, protests, etc.

 - Cost-Effective: We can do a lot of polling, because our method costs less money.

 - Accurate: It is also accurate.
 Our state-of-the-art method uses machine learning to convert whatever polling data we collect into results that are at least as accurate as results from traditional random-digit dialing polls.

-First, we model the raw responses to each question, given each respondent’s age, gender, location, education level, race, marital status, party identification and income.
+First, we model the raw responses to each question, given each respondent’s age, gender, location, education level, race, marital status, party identification, income, family size, and urbanicity.
 This information divides the population into thousands of demographic categories.
 For each sub-group and poll question, we predict the percent of people that would provide each answer if the entire country showed up to the poll.